)

 - The business must be located in southern Ontario.

-- For startups, the business must be formed on or after January 1, 2020, and be in the pre-revenue/prototype to early commercialization stage.
+- For startups, the business must be formed on or after January 1, 2020, and be at the pre-revenue/prototype stage to early commercialization stage.

-- SMEs must have fewer than 500 full-time equivalent (FTE) employees.
+- For SMEs, the business must have fewer than 500 full-time equivalent (FTE) employees.

-- SMEs must have $100,000 to $100 million in annual revenue declared in Canada during the last complete tax reporting year.
+- SMEs must have $100,000 to $100 million in annual revenue declared in Canada during its last complete tax reporting year (or during the last 12 months for monthly and quarterly filers).

 grant_eligibility_criteria|who_can_apply